 - Using drugs

-Conventional medicine treats the symptoms of stress using medications like antidepressants and anti-anxiety drugs as well management of other symptoms.
-Other recommendations can be regular exercise, practicing mindfulness, spending time with a pet, minimizing screen time, and getting outside more often.
+Stress can be treated in a variety of ways depending on the severity and underlying causes.
+Conventional medicine often uses medications such as antidepressants and anti-anxiety drugs to treat symptoms of stress.
+Other recommended treatments include regular exercise, practicing mindfulness, spending time with a pet, minimizing screen time, and getting outside more often.